Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

 This section will cover the absolute basics of the list.
 I suggest reading, or skimming all of the linked mod pages in this section if you are unfamiliar with the preceding mods.

-Before reading this section, I suggest looking over the [load order](https://loadorderlibrary.com/lists/vagabond) and [keybinds](https://github.com/Oghma-Infinium/Vagabond/blob/main/images/keyboard-layout_Vagabond.jpg) or [gamepad binds](https://github.com/Oghma-Infinium/Vagabond/blob/main/images/controlmap3.png).
+Before reading this section, I suggest looking over the [keybinds](https://github.com/Oghma-Infinium/Vagabond/blob/main/images/keyboard-layout_Vagabond.jpg) or [gamepad binds](https://github.com/Oghma-Infinium/Vagabond/blob/main/images/controlmap3.png) (partially outdated) and [load order](https://loadorderlibrary.com/lists/vagabond).

 ## Core Mods